-The problem whether the Burau representation are faithful or not has been highly studied.
+The problem whether the Burau representation is faithful or not has been highly studied.
 For $n = 3$, it is well known to be faithful; see \cite[Theorem 3.15]{Birman}.
 On the other hand, Moody \cite{Moody} proved that it is not faithful for $n \geq 9$, and then Long and Paton \cite{Long-Paton} extended that result for $n \geq 6$.
 Moreover, Bigelow \cite{Bigelow} showed the non-faithfulness for $n = 5$.
 However, for $n = 4$, this problem is still open.
-Furthermore, \cite{Church-Farb} shows that the kernel of the Burau representation is not finitely generated for $n \geq 6$.
+Furthermore, Church and Farb \cite{Church-Farb} show that the kernel of the Burau representation is not finitely generated for $n \geq 6$.
 There are also extensions of the Burau representation to string links.
-Le Dimet \cite{Le} defined it by using the Fox calculus, and Lin, Tian and Wang \cite{Lin-Tian-Wang} did combinatorially and probabilistically.
-Also, Kirk, Livingston and Wang \cite{Kirk-Livingston-Wang} homologically defined the Gassner representation of the string links, which is ``multi-variable version'' of the Burau representation.
-In the same year, Silver and Williams \cite{Silver-Williams} defined the two variable Burau matrix $\mathcal{B} \in GL_n (\mathbb{Z} [u^{\pm1}, v^{\pm 1}])$ for string links.
-The specialization $u = 1, v = t^{-1}$ of $\mathcal{B}$ recovers the definition of Lin, Tian and Wang.
+Le Dimet \cite{Le} defined it by using the Fox calculus, and Lin, while Tian and Wang \cite{Lin-Tian-Wang} recovered that extension with a combinatorial and probabilistic approach.
+Also, Kirk, Livingston and Wang \cite{Kirk-Livingston-Wang} homologically define the Gassner representation of the string links, which is ``multi-variable version'' of the Burau representation.
+In parallel, Silver and Williams \cite{Silver-Williams} defined the two variable Burau matrix $\mathcal{B} \in \mathrm{GL}_n (\mathbb{Z} [u^{\pm1}, v^{\pm 1}])$ for string links.
+The specialization $u = 1, v = t^{-1}$ of $\mathcal{B}$ recovers the definition of Lin, Tian and Wang \cite{Lin-Tian-Wang}.

 On the other hand, the Tong-Yang-Ma representation is known to not be faithful for $n \geq 3$ by Blanchet and Marin \cite{Blanchet-Marin} by showing that the commutator subgroup of the pure braid group $\mathbf{P}_n$ is in the kernel.
-Also, Massuyeau, Oancea and Salamon \cite{Massuyeau-Oancea-Salamon} showed that its kernel is described by linking numbers.
-Apart from these properties, very few researches have been carried out on the Tong-Yang-Ma representations compared to the Burau representations.
+Also, Massuyeau, Oancea and Salamon \cite{Massuyeau-Oancea-Salamon} proved that its kernel may be described via linking numbers.
+Apart from these properties, very few researches have been carried out on the Tong-Yang-Ma representations, especially compared to the Burau representations.